HOW FILMING IN VIETNAM FACILITATES YOUR PRODUCTION PROJECT?

 VIETNAM FILM PERMIT

-For foreign production crews who would like to come to Vietnam to film, it is required by law that you have to apply for a film permit to the Ministry of Foreign Affairs (MoFA) or the Ministry of Culture, Sports, and Tourism (MoCST).
-For filming TV programs, reality shows, documentaries, TV commercials, corporate videos, live production of sport, political, social events, news reports, you submit the application to MoFA.
-For filming feature films or movies like "Kong: Skull Island", "Tomorrow Never Dies", you submit documents to MoCST.
+For foreign production crews who would like to come to Vietnam to film, it is required by law that you have to apply for a film permit from the Ministry of Foreign Affairs (MoFA) or the Ministry of Culture, Sports, and Tourism (MoCST).
+For filming television programs, reality shows, documentaries, commercials, brand, corporate, and music videos, live production of sports, political, and social events, and news reports, you submit the application to MoFA.
+For filming feature films or movies like "Kong: Skull Island" and "Tomorrow Never Dies", you submit documents to MoCST.
 Cast and crew also need journalist visas to enter the country for filming purposes.

 Click here to download the Regulation on Activities of Foreign Press in Vietnam